 - 1. Click User in the shortcut pane. - 2.
-In the navigation pane, click a user's name. - 3.
-Click the Fingerprints tab in the User pane.
+In the navigation pane, click a user's name.

-4. Select the enrollment device you will use for scanning fingerprints from the drop-down list.
+3. Click the Fingerprints tab in the User pane.

-- 5. Select a security level from the next drop-down list. - 6.
-In the 1st Finger section, press Scan, and then have the user place his or her finger on the scanner twice, as prompted by the BioStar interface. - 7.
-If desired, click the checkbox next to the Duress option to set this fingerprint as the duress signal. - 8.
-Repeat steps 5-7 in the 2nd Finger section to register a second fingerprint. - 9.
+- 4. Select the enrollment device you will use for scanning fingerprints from the drop-down list. - 5.
+Select a security level from the next drop-down list. - 6.
+Click Add at the bottom right of the User pane to create an empty slot for registering a fingerprint. - 7.
+In an empty finger slot, press Scan and then have the user place his or her finger on the scanner twice, as prompted by the BioStar interface. - 8.
+If desired, click the checkbox next to the Duress option to set this fingerprint as the duress signal. - 9.
+Repeat steps 6-8 to register the rest of fingerprints. - 10.
 Click Apply to save your changes.